Boston Wrongful Death LawyerClick for Free case evaluation

 - Our Boston personal injury attorney, Mark A. Cashman, is dedicated to helping your family secure justice.
 He will leverage his skills, experience, and resources to craft a compelling case in your favor.

 - We understand how difficult a wrongful death claim can be.
 Our firm will handle all aspects of your lawsuit so your family can focus on more important matters.

 - Our attorney has won multiple awards recognizing our firm’s track record of success.
 He has secured a 5 out of 5 Avvo rating and was named a Top 40 under 40 Trial Lawyer.

 What Is a Wrongful Death?

-Massachusetts law defines a wrongful death as a death that occurs due to negligence, a breach of warranty, or a willful, wanton, or reckless act.
+Massachusetts law defines a wrongful death as a death due to negligence, a breach of warranty, or a willful, wanton, or reckless act.
 When a person dies under these circumstances, his or her loved ones could file a wrongful death lawsuit on his or her behalf.

 - Medical malpractice

 - Dangerous property conditions